camunda-community-hub/script-connector/README.md

 ### Configuration

-The connection can be changed by setting the environment variables `zeebe.client.broker.contactPoint` (default: `127.0.0.1:26500`).
+The connection can be changed by setting the environment variables:
+* `zeebe.client.broker.contactPoint` (default: `127.0.0.1:26500`).

 ## Build from Source